 The Feldherrnhalle or ‘Field Marshals’ Hall’ in Munich was commissioned by King Ludwig I of Bavaria in honour of his army.
-Built between 1841 and 1844, the design of the monument was based on the Loggia dei Lanzi in Florence.
+Built in the mid-19th century, the design of the monument was based on the Loggia dei Lanzi in Florence.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.